Microtome/websocket-serial-server/README.md

 Once Websocket-rs moves to tokio, this limitation can be removed

 *There is no support for custom protocol or buffer handlers.* That should be handled by client libraries.
-The purpose of wsss is to simply get data from a serial port to clients and vice-versa.
+The purpose of wssps is to simply get data from a serial port to clients and vice-versa.

 ## Developing